almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 AKS has enabled support for several open-source models that can be deployed with minimal configuration using KAITO.
 Instead of defining a custom inference template, you simply specify the preset name in your workspace manifest.

-> **Note:** Preset models require GPU-enabled node pools.
-The current minimum requirement is `Standard_NC24ads_A100_v4`.
-Ensure your Azure subscription has sufficient GPU quota.
-This POC uses a custom model on CPU instead, as GPU quota was not available.

 | Model Family | Examples |
 |--------------|----------|
 | DeepSeek | deepseek-r1 |